Things That Make You Go Hmmm...: Chart performance

-"Things That Make You Go Hmmm..." proved to be a major hit on several continents and remains one of the group's most successful songs.
-It soared to the number-one position on both the Billboard Hot Dance/Club Play chart in the United States and the RPM Dance/Urban chart in Canada.
-In Europe, the single climbed into the top 10 in Finland, Ireland and the United Kingdom.
-In the latter, it peaked at number four in its fourth week at the UK Singles Chart, on July 21, 1991.
-Additionally, it was a top 20 hit on the UK Dance Singles Chart, as well as in the Netherlands, Sweden and Switzerland.
-In Oceania, "Things That Make You Go Hmmm..." hit number two and six in New Zealand and Australia.
-On the US Billboard Hot 100, it peaked at number four.
-The single was awarded with a gold record in the US, after 500,000 singles were sold there.
+"Things That Make You Go Hmmm..." peaked at number one on the Billboard 12-inch Singles Sales and Dance Club Play charts in the United States and on the RPM Dance chart in Canada.
+On the Billboard Hot 100, it peaked at number four.
+In Europe, the single entered the top 10 in Finland, Ireland, and the United Kingdom.
+In the latter country, it peaked at number four during its fourth week on the UK Singles Chart, on July 21, 1991.
+Additionally, it was a top-20 hit on the UK Dance Singles Chart, as well as in the Netherlands, Sweden, and Switzerland.
+In Oceania, "Things That Make You Go Hmmm..." reahced numbers two and six in New Zealand and Australia, respectively.
+The single was awarded with a gold record in the US, after 500,000 singles were shipped there.

 Music video

-The accompanying music video for the song was directed by German director Marcus Nispel.
+The music video for "Things That Make You Go Hmmm...." was directed by German director Marcus Nispel.
 It features silhouetted animation of dancers jumping and dancing in front of a white background, with a stage visible, but also in silhouette.
 The story of the song is also interpreted with black and gold cut-out animation.